James Blue (1930-1980)

-1972.
+1970.
 Serves on the NEA’s first media funding panel.
-Votes in favor of a network of regional film centers, proposed by fellow Portlander Sheldon Renan.
+Votes in favor of a network of regional film centers, proposed by fellow panel member, and Portlander, Sheldon Renan.
 All four centers – in Berkeley, Portland, Detroit and Chicago – exist today.

 1980.
-Dies of a swift moving stomach cancer in Buffalo, at age 49.
+Dies of a swift moving stomach cancer at age 49.

 Intensely ambitious, James Blue turned his back on a Hollywood career, and focused on democratizing media production.
 He was fascinated by/haunted by/conflicted about film as an exercise of power.
 At the same time, he made films of great beauty.

 His life cannot be separated from the idea of American empire.
 Born in the Depression, he came of age during the Cold War.
 He went to film school in Paris and made films for the US government around the globe.